ganewman/Queue-T/README.md

 ***
 1. Removed unnecessary files - advised by QQ
 2. Modified README and improved explanation of structure - advised by QQ
+3. Edited removeFirst() and removeLast() methods to work for edge case - advised by StackedDeque

 QQ's DequeTester appears to run without error, and the results are as expected.
+StackedDeque's DequeTester2 advised a few fixes to remove methods in order to account for last node being removed.